seetohjinwei/StackC/README.md

 ## TODO

+- re-write parsing for if-elseif-end while-end def-end
+- simple type system (int, char, string, everything on the stack has a type)
+- every object is type-value-...-values
+- 'A' to register a character

+- break statement to jump to the end
 - import/include files so we can actually import and use the stdlib.stc!!!
+- get nth element of the stack
 - `stackc.c` debug flag to print stack after each operation
 - Bitwise operations
 - Rule 110 program
 - read input?

-- simple type system (int, char, string, everything on the stack has a type)
 - have access to a second stack?
+- string manipulation words

 - meta-evaluator (stackc being able to evaluate stackc)
 - compile stackc file into executable